Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Introduction

+It is well-known that characterizing Quality-of-Service (QoS) constraints in terms of an outage probability can significantly improve practicality of the resource allocation algorithms} {including power control and beamforming design; see \cite{distributionally,Outage6,Outage1,Outage12,long-term,Outage13,Outage14,outagenew1} and references therein.} Therefore, the chance constrained programming methodology has been widely applied to wireless system designs in recent years. {However, as far as we know, such methodology has not been used in the context of JPAC.
+This is largely due to the computational challenge of solving the chance SINR constrained JPAC problem.
+First, chance SINR constraints do not have closed-form expressions and are nonconvex in general.
+Second, even when the CSI is perfectly available, the JPAC problem is NP-hard to solve and to approximate \cite{convex_approximation,removals,msp}.

+{}{This is the first work that formulates the chance SINR constrained JPAC problem and proposes efficient deflation approaches for solving it.} The main contributions of this paper are twofold.

+\begin{itemize} {}{ \item \emph{Novel Problem Formulation and Reformulation.} In this paper, we assume that only the CDI is available, which is different from most of the existing works on JPAC where the perfect CSI is assumed. {}{We propose the first chance SINR constrained JPAC formulation}, where each link's SINR outage probability is required to be less than or equal to a preselected tolerance.
+Furthermore, we approximate the chance SINR constraint via sampling \cite{scenario,uncertainty} and reformulate the sample approximation of the chance SINR constrained JPAC problem {as} a composite group sparse minimization problem.

-We further show that the sample approximation of the chance SINR constrained JPAC problem can be equivalently reformulated {as} a group sparse $\ell_0$-minimization problem, which {is} a nontrivial extension of the sparse formulation in \cite{msp}.
-Then, we {consider its $\ell_1$-relaxation, which is an SOCP (different from the one in \cite{convex_approximation}), and use the solution of the SOCP relaxation problem to check the simultaneous supportability of all links in the network and} guide an iterative link removal procedure (deflation).
-Instead of relying on standard SOCP solvers to solve the derived SOCP, we exploit its special structure and custom-design an efficient algorithm.
-Moreover, we develop an easily checkable necessary condition for all links in the network to be simultaneously supported at their desired SINR requirements.
-This condition allows us to iteratively remove strong interfering links and therefore significantly accelerate the deflation process.
-Numerical results show that the proposed sample approximation-based deflation approaches perform very well.
+\item \emph{Efficient Deflation Approaches.} We propose an efficient convex SOCP approximation (different from that in \cite{convex_approximation}) of the {}{group} sparse minimization reformulation.
+The solution of the SOCP approximation can be used to check the simultaneous supportability of all links in the network and to guide an iterative link removal procedure (the deflation approach).
+Instead of relying on standard SOCP solvers to solve the derived SOCP, we exploit its special structure and custom-design an efficient algorithm for solving it. {}{Note that the standard SOCP solvers cannot efficiently solve the SOCP approximation here because both the number of constraints and unknown variables in the SOCP approximation increase linearly with the number of samples, which is generally large in order to guarantee the approximation performance.}